-As a UQ student, you can take advantage of concessions and student discounts at participating retailers and institutions.
+As a UQ student, you can take advantage of concessions and student discounts of up to 50% at participating retailers and institutions.
 You'll usually need to show a valid student ID card to access student discounts.
 This can help you minimise your expenses on a number of products and services, including:

 - software and technology

 - entertainment (such as cinema tickets, museums)